-After a half day tour and a hearty lunch (Php424 with our tour guide) in Sipalay, we now head off to Bacolod City, the last leg of our trip.
+After a half-day tour and a hearty lunch (Php424 with our tour guide) in Sipalay, we now head off to Bacolod City, the last leg of our trip.
 We were planning to go to Lakawon Island but we already miss the last boat trip by 5:00 pm.
 If we persist in coming we will pay for the Php1,000 special trip.
 It was so pricey for us so we chose to spend our last night in the city.

 The trip to Bacolod

 From Sipalay we took the Ceres Liner bus bound to Bacolod City and reached our destination in five hours (Php265/head).
-We were already tired and just want to eat dinner in a nearby restaurant but then the only open establishment is Jollibee, same thing that happened in Bais City.
+We were already tired and just want to eat dinner in a nearby restaurant but then the only open establishment is Jollibee, the same thing that happened in Bais City.
 Hahaha!
 (Meal-Php364).

-It’s good that we had free breakfast in the hotel so we saved time since we will only be exploring the city half of the day.
+It’s good that we had free breakfast in the hotel so we saved time since we will only be exploring the city for half of the day.
 We left our bags in the hotel so it’s easy for us to navigate the city.

 Day 4: Bacolod City Tour

-The Ruins can be well visited during morning and late in the afternoon until its closing time (8:00 pm) because it is well lighted at night.
+The Ruins can be well visited during the morning and late in the afternoon until its closing time (8:00 pm) because it is well lighted at night.
 The remnants of the burned ancestral home mansion and the story behind it are the highlights when visiting The Ruins, the most photographed tourist spot in Bacolod City.

-Also known as “Taj Mahal of the the Philippines,” this mansion house was built by the wealthy Don Mariano Ledesma Lacson in loving memory of his wife, Maria Braga, a Portuguese from Macau.
+Also known as the “Taj Mahal of the Philippines,” this mansion house was built by the wealthy Don Mariano Ledesma Lacson in loving memory of his wife, Maria Braga, a Portuguese from Macau.
 The mansion with its Italianate architecture was set fire by the guerrilla fighters during World War II to prevent the Japanese forces from using it as their headquarters.

 Upon entering the mansion, we were greeted by the main structure which was big and proudly standing still.
-Near the entrance were picture frames, clippings hanging on walls and some important memorabilia worthy to look at.
+Near the entrance were picture frames, clippings hanging on walls, and some important memorabilia worthy to look at.
 In one corner, there was a kalesa (horse-drawn carriage) a beautiful backdrop for photo ops.